moloxiao/shanblog/content/posts/2025-06-05-what-can-kids-do-in-the-future.md

 date = 2025-06-05T20:16:04+13:00
 draft = false
 tags = ["Education"]
-description = "Lately, I've been working on adding goal-setting features to Thought Manager.
+description = "Lately, I've been working on adding goal-setting features to Thought Manager, my side project.
 While discussing how to set goals with my child,  I started thinking — not just as a developer, but as a parent — about what it means to be a survivor in the world that's coming."
 +++
+I believe the same question applies to myself: how can I become a survivor in the world of the future?

 ## 1. Core Value: Create Value